 Your guinea pig needs a small amount of fat in their diet, but only around 3% to 5% as too much can lead to obesity, an upset stomach, and other health issues.

 Your guinea pig’s pellets should only have roughly 1% to 2% of fat.

 Hay is a vital component of your guinea pig’s diet as it provides them with fiber and essential nutrients that keep their digestive system healthy.

-Guinea pigs need constant access to hay, so you’ll need to ensure you give them an unlimited supply each day.
+Guinea pigs need constant access to fresh hay, so you’ll need to ensure you give them an unlimited supply each day.

 In fact, 80% of your guinea pig’s diet should be hay.
 If you need help on finding the right hay to feed your piggy, this Best Hay For Guinea Pigs buyer’s guide can help you.

 Keep your guinea pig’s hay in a rack or a large bowl to prevent your pet from soiling it.